tanujbhatia24/Orchestration/README.md

 - NOTE: Used GIT instead of CodeComiit.

 ### Step 5: Jenkins CI/CD
-- Jenkins installed on EC2 OR user HeroVired Jenkins
+- Jenkins installed on EC2 OR use HeroVired Jenkins
 - Jobs:
   - Build & push Docker images
   - Trigger on CodeCommit webhook